maitrey-shroff/imgMark/README.md

 # imgMARK
 image watermarking tool - Hackathon build.
 Developer Camp 2019

-This is a hackathon built project that lays the groundwork for an image watermarking tool.
+This is a hackathon-built project that lays the groundwork for an image watermarking tool.
 The tool encrypts a hidden watermark in photos by "punching out" a hole in the photo and layering the punched out watermark behind the image.
 This ensures that anyone attempting to display a stolen image will have a portion of the photo missing.